 The school’s vision for the new building

-The new site will further strengthen the school’s reputation for excellence and its position at the forefront of British international education.
-The school and the architects will be ambitious in their planning and design, creating buildings that inspire learning and enjoyment in original and imaginative ways.
-The interior and exterior will be beautiful and distinctive.
+The new site strengthens the school’s reputation for excellence and its position at the forefront of British international education.
+The school and the architects were ambitious in their planning and design, creating buildings that inspire learning and enjoyment in original and imaginative ways.
+The interior and exterior is beautiful and distinctive.

-The new building will promote the school’s ethos of high-quality, active, pupil-centred learning backed by seamless state-of-the-art technology and first-rate support services.
+The building promotes the school’s ethos of high-quality, active, pupil-centred learning backed by seamless state-of-the-art technology and first-rate support services.

-From our perspective, we want the building to emerge as a city block in its full glory, surrounded by greenery.
+From our perspective, we wanted the building to emerge as a city block in its full glory, surrounded by greenery.
 With green hedgerow we recall the old reminiscent wall.
 Behind it, a stimulating area for retreating under the trees, for play and sport suited to any school.
-We turn a desolated prison into an expressive children’s world, where the domain of four separate schools integrate into one.
+We turned a desolated prison into an expressive children’s world, where the domain of four separate schools integrate into one.
 The DNA of the British School is pronounced.
 Each school manifests a particular character to match its age group.
-The plans do not all fit into the existing building.
-That’s why a new structure will be added.
+The plans did not all fit into the existing building.
+That’s why a new structure was added.

-The existing building has four wings which makes it sensible to allocate one wing to each school, thereby allowing each school to incorporate an old part with a new section.
+The original building had four wings which makes it sensible to allocate one wing to each school, thereby allowing each school to incorporate an old part with a new section.
 By utilising the ground floor of the wing for each school, the basis is formed for a particular individual identity and character for that age-group category.
 This creates a provocative contrast between old and new.
 The classrooms are well defined within the size and structure of the monument, which helps to strengthen the potential of the new construction.

 The new areas for the learning environment are smart structure designs that are future orientated and sustainable.
 They are zoned in such a way that a natural flow exists between the social dynamic areas and the silent classrooms for deep thought and concentration.
 Each age-group category has its own space that supports the social structures, wherein the familiar and safe atmosphere of the British School are fully defined.